 These permits cover the period from 1st November until the following 30th April and include the waters that we share with Copthorne & District AS (CDAS), including their stillwaters at Piltdown Pond near Newick and Rowfant between Copthorne and Turners Hill near Gatwick.

-The closed season for river coarse fishing, starting on 15th March 2020, applies to holders of all of our winter permits, but fishing continues on CDAS stillwaters until 30th April.
+The closed season for river coarse fishing, starting on 15th March 2021, applies to holders of all of our winter permits, but fishing continues on CDAS stillwaters until 30th April.

 Click here for details of where to purchase your permit.

-Permit Holder News – 2019-2020
+ALL Permit Holder News – 2020-2021

-Bevern Stream remains unavailable for fishing in 2019/2020.
+Bevern Stream remains unavailable for fishing.

-The Bevern Stream remains closed for the 2019/2020 season to all Ouse Angling Preservation Society permit holders while work continues on assessing the ongoing damage to the fishery caused by the Plumpton Mill Stream pollution during the winter of 2016-2017.
+The Bevern Stream remains closed for the 2020/2021 season to all Ouse Angling Preservation Society permit holders while work continues on assessing the ongoing damage to the fishery caused by the Plumpton Mill Stream pollution during the winter of 2016-2017.